cdmuhlb/DgView/README.md

 Visualize spectral element data while maintaining a responsive UI.
-Expensive rendering computations are performed by an [Akka](http://akka.io/) ActorSystem that interfaces with `SwingWorker`.
+Expensive rendering computations are performed by an [Akka](http://akka.io/) ActorSystem that interfaces with SwingWorker.
 Interpolation to pixels is done with full spectral accuracy (this interpolation is currently unoptimized, which helps emphazie the scalability of the actor-based rendering framework).